sevyharris/MonteCoffee/documentation/output.rst

 Results as .txt files
 ------------------------

-:program:`MonteCoffee` generates its output as plaintext (.txt) files, as determined by the method `save_txt() in base.NeighborKMC <api/NeighborKMC.base.html#NeighborKMC.base.kmc.NeighborKMCBase.save_txt>`_.
+:program:`MonteCoffee` generates its output as plain-text (.txt) file for basic output and as object in the HDF5 format for more advanced output, as determined by the method
+`save_txt() in base.NeighborKMC <api/NeighborKMC.base.html#NeighborKMC.base.logging.NeighborKMCBase.save_txt>`_.

 If desired, this method can be altered to output other information during runtime.
 The output files are generated using `numpy's savetxt() method <https://docs.scipy.org/doc/numpy/reference/generated/numpy.savetxt.html>`_, and can therefore be loaded using `np.loadtxt() <https://docs.scipy.org/doc/numpy/reference/generated/numpy.loadtxt.html>`_.

-The code ouputs the following .txt files once prior to simulation:
+The code outputs the following .txt files once prior to simulation:

     - **siteids.txt**: The index of each site, passed as the parameter :code:`ind` when instantiating a :class:`NeighborKMC.user_sites.Site` object.
 This is useful for storing an :class:`Ase.Atoms` object.